openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

-When set to true, this option allows reordering columns by dragging and dropping them with the mouse.
-Since this option uses the jQuery UI sortable widget, be sure to load this widget and its related files in the HTML head tag of the page.
+When set to `true`, this option allows reordering columns by dragging and dropping them with the mouse.
+Since this option uses the jQuery UI sortable widget, be sure to load this widget and its related files.
 Also, be sure to select the jQuery UI Addons option under the jQuery UI Addon Methods section while downloading jqGrid if you want to use this facility.
 Note: The `colModel` object also has a property called `sortable`, which specifies if the grid data can be sorted on a particular column or not.

 #### `sortname`
 **Type:** string